"In your deposition, you even added that you 'don't feel like a killer'. How touching."

 - The entire background story to the manga Zennou No Noa: a large group of people lose their memories in what's called a terrorist attack and are basically made to live in a separate city built under Tokyo.
 They're even called KIDz, and regardless of age a lot of them do pick up fairly childish traits.

-- Fujiko Mine in the Lupin III Made-for-TV Movie The Columbus Files turns from her usual Femme Fatale self into a gentle and naive girl who completely trusts Lupin when struck with a bout of amnesia.
+- Fujiko Mine in the Made-for-TV Movie Lupin III: The Columbus Files turns from her usual Femme Fatale self into a gentle and naive girl when struck with a bout of amnesia.
+To the point where she looks different without her memory.

 - Kirika from Noir possibly deconstructs this, as she's an amnesiac 15 year old girl who's extremely naive — who happens to be one of the deadliest assassins in the world.
 Her first memories upon waking up are finding a gun in her house and shortly after taking out a squad of Mooks sent to fight her, and much of her character arc revolves around finding out just how she learned these abilities.